Pandemic-Era School Staff Shortages: Evidence from Unfilled Position Data in Illinois

 Abstract

-Concerns about school staff shortages are longstanding and have grown during the COVID-19 pandemic.
-However, data on shortages is limited, dated, and rare for non-teaching staff.
-I use data on unfilled certificated positions in Illinois public school districts each fall from 2017 through 2022 to paint a detailed picture of shortages across roles, between schools, and over time.
-Teacher and administrator shortage rates are low on average, but shortages of other staff – mostly paraprofessionals – are more severe pre- and post-pandemic.
-Pandemic-era growth in unfilled positions appears to be driven more by hiring than by attrition.
-Shortages vary between schools within districts and across urbanicity, grade level, and student characteristics, often in ways that likely exacerbate inequities.
+Concerns about school staff shortages are longstanding.
+However, data on shortages are limited, dated, and rare for non-teaching staff.
+I use administrative data on unfilled certificated positions in Illinois public schools from the fall of 2022 to paint a detailed picture of shortages across teaching, administrative, and other roles, between districts, and between schools.
+Teacher and administrator shortage rates are low on average, but shortages of other staff - mostly paraprofessionals - are more severe.
+However, staff-to-student ratios have increased recently for all staff types.
+Shortages vary substantially between schools within districts and across urbanicity, grade level, and student characteristics, often in ways that likely exacerbate inequities.

 Original languageEnglish (US)